RetailMeNot/TestRailSDK/Migration and New Features Guide v1.1.md

 ## Results
 ### Get Results
 Now supports request filters.
 To add a filter, call `getTestResults` with extra `ApiFilterValue` parameters like so: `getTestCases(testInstanceId, parameter1, parameter2, ... parameterN)`.
 To create an ApiFilterValue parameter, declare a `new ApiFilterValue(GetResultsFilter.<ENUM>, <VALUE>);`

+### Get Results For Case
+Now supports getting results for a particular case.
+Method is `getTestResultsForCase(int runId, int caseId, ApiFilterValue... apiFilters);`

+### Get Results For Run
+Now supports getting results for a particular run.
+Method is `getTestResultsForRun(int runId, ApiFilterValue... apiFilters);`